A Purdue Icon Since '82

 But in all seriousness, the Den grew out of some humble beginnings...

 In the 1980s, we looked a whole lot different.
 This was the decade of leg warmers, synthesizers, big hair, and boom boxes.
 A time when MTV actually played good music and when people spent hours playing with a multi-colored puzzle cube.
+A gallon of gas would cost about $1.00 and parachute pants were a thing.
+Your favorite pair of kicks were probably Reebok Hightops or Converse Chucks.
+The Dukes of Hazard, Three’s Company, and Alice might have been some of your favorite shows (if you could adjust the rabbit ears just right).
 The internet wasn't really much of a thing yet since Al Gore hadn't invented it yet.
 Smart phones were the size of bricks and just as useful.
-Our current owners weren't even born yet and no one honestly remembers much from this time.
+Jessie’s Girl was playing on the radio and sounded pretty gnarly, err…cool.
+Our current owners weren't even born yet, so a lot of the references and jokes from this time go unnoticed.

 What some people are saying: